blossm-network/toolbox/README.md

 {
   headers: {
     root: "a1s2d3f4",
-    action: "paint"
-    created: "<today>"
+    lastEventNumber: 3
   }
   payload: {
     bodyColor: "orange",
-    detailColor: "yellow"
+    handlebarColor: "yellow"
+    basketLocation: "front",
   }
 }
 ```

-With this bit of concrete information in mind, here's an effective way to organize your procedures:
+With this bit of concrete information in mind, here's an effective way to organize your procedures to get the most out of events:

 #### Write-side organization

-* `domain` - Each `domain` has one `event-store` and can have one `command-gateway` to allow external access to it's `commands`.
-You can think of a domain as a labeled category of like *things*, where similar operations can be done to an instance of a particular thing.
-In the example above, you can imagine each event belonging to the "car" `domain`.
+* `domain` - You can think of a `domain` as a labeled category of like *things*, where similar operations can be done to an instance of a particular thing.
+In the example above, you can imagine each event belonging to a "bicycle" `domain`.
+Each `domain` has one `event-store` that stores similar events of various `roots`, and can have one `command-gateway` to allow external access to it's `commands`.

-* `service` - Each `service` is made up of any number of interdependant `domains`, meaning any `commands` from within a `service` can freely log events to any of it's `event-stores`. `services` can also depend on functionality from other `services` unidirectionally.
+* `service` - You can think of a `service` as a labeled category of `domains` that tend to be interdependant.
+In the example above, you can imagine the "bicycle" `domain` belonging to a "shop" `service`, which may also contain "helmet" and  "lights" as other `domains`.
+Each `service` is made up of any number of interdependant `domains`, meaning any `commands` from within a `service` can freely log events to any of it's `event-stores`. `services` can also depend on functionality from other `services` unidirectionally.

-* `network` - Each network is made up of any number of `services` who's `commands` can call each other directly without a gateway.
+* `network` - You can think of the `network` as the top level container of your application.
+In the example above, you can imagine the "shop" `service` belonging to the "bicyclecity.com" `network`, which may also contain an "staff" service that manages functionality and events relating to hiring and scheduling.
+Each network is made up of any number of `services` who's `commands` can call each other directly without a gateway.
 The network can have up to 4 environments: `development`, `staging`, `sandbox`, and `production`.

+Here's a visual metaphor:

 ![alt text](/imgs/write-layers.png "Write organizational layers")

-`command-gateways` are addressed by `c.<domain>.<service>.<network>`, so in the above examples the commands would be accessible at:
+`command-gateways` are addressed by `c.<domain>.<service>.<network>`, so in the example diagram above the commands would be accessible at:

 * `c.video.content.youtube.com/upload`
 * `c.video.content.youtube.com/change-visibility`